WLNE-TV: Early years (1963–1977)

-The station began broadcasting on January 1, 1963, as WTEV from studios on 430 County Street in New Bedford.
+The station began broadcasting as an ABC affiliate on January 1, 1963, as WTEV from studios on 430 County Street in New Bedford.
 The station's inaugural broadcast actually began at 11:58 p.m. on December 31, 1962, with the playing of "Auld Lang Syne" by Mitch Miller, followed by greetings from local political and religious leaders.
 WTEV's transmitter was located in Little Compton, Rhode Island, with the antenna mounted on a 500 ft tower; a few years later, WTEV moved to a 950 ft tower in Tiverton.
 The Tiverton transmitter was still 20 mi away from the transmitter sites in Rehoboth used by the existing stations in the Providence market, WJAR-TV (channel 10) and WPRO-TV (channel 12, now WPRI-TV).
 However, WTEV could not build a tower in Rehoboth due to the risk of interference with WRGB in Schenectady, New York, WCSH-TV in Portland, Maine, and WFIL-TV in Philadelphia, which all broadcast on channel 6 in the analog era.
 Before cable arrived in Rhode Island in the early 1970s, this resulted in viewers experiencing reception problems with WTEV because of its signal being sent from a different direction than WJAR-TV and WPRO-TV/WPRI-TV.
 This forced viewers to mount their outdoor antennas on rotators to get a passable signal from the station.
 The ensuing signal problems would be the bane of channel 6's existence for 45 years.

 ABC had a curious history in Rhode Island prior to WTEV's sign-on.
 In the earliest years of television in Providence, all four networks (including DuMont) were shoehorned on primary NBC affiliate WJAR-TV, at that time the market's only television station (WJAR carried about half of NBC's and CBS' programming, but very few ABC or DuMont shows).
 WNET launched on channel 16 in 1954 as an ABC affiliate.
 However, it was forced off the air in 1955 due to the difficulties faced by UHF startups at the time.
 Since television manufacturers were not required to include UHF tuning capability on television sets prior to 1964, viewers needed an expensive converter (or an all-channel set, the latter being very rare at the time) to watch WNET, and the picture was marginal at best even with one.
 For the seven years prior to channel 6's sign-on, WJAR and CBS affiliate WPRO-TV cherry-picked ABC programming, usually airing it in off-hours but occasionally preempting their primary network's schedule.
 Much of Rhode Island could access the full ABC schedule from Boston stations—WHDH-TV (channel 5, now occupied by WCVB-TV) prior to January 1, 1961, and WNAC-TV (channel 7, presently occupied by the present-day WHDH [not to be confused with the now-defunct WHDH on channel 5]) from 1961 to 1963.